RoboSense-Robotics/robosense_ac_ros2_sdk_infra/README.md

 - AC1 ROS2 driver

 It is used to receive sensor data, integrate and publish it to other nodes.
 Sensor data includes camera, LiDAR, and IMU.
-For details, see "[modules/ros_metas/README.md](https://github.com/RoboSense-Robotics/robosense_ac_ros2_sdk_infra/blob/main/modules/ros_metas/README.md)".
+For details, see "[modules/ac_driver/README.md](https://github.com/RoboSense-Robotics/robosense_ac_ros2_sdk_infra/blob/main/modules/ac_driver/README.md)".

-- ros2_codec camera message codec
+- ac_codec camera message codec

-ros2_codec is the ROS middleware node that decodes H265, which is used to receive H265 data and decode it into RGB data for release.
-For details, please check "[modules/ros2_codec/README.md](https://github.com/RoboSense-Robotics/robosense_ac_ros2_sdk_infra/blob/main/modules/ros2_codec/README.md)" in the current directory.
+ac_codec is the ROS middleware node that decodes H265, which is used to receive H265 data and decode it into RGB data for release.
+For details, please check "[modules/ac_codec/README.md](https://github.com/RoboSense-Robotics/robosense_ac_ros2_sdk_infra/blob/main/modules/ac_codec/README.md)" in the current directory.